 - Alcohol use is the leading known contributing factor in fatal boating accidents; where the primary cause was known, it was listed as the leading factor in 16% of deaths.

-- Twenty-two children under age thirteen lost their lives while boating in 2013.
-Eight children or approximately 36% of the children who died in 2013 died from drowning.
+- Twenty-two children under age thirteen lost their lives while boating in one year.
+Eight children or approximately 36% of the children who died, died from drowning.
 Two children or 25% of those who drowned were wearing a life jacket as required by state and federal law.

 - Where data was known, the most common types of vessels involved in reported accidents were open motorboats (46%), personal watercraft (18%), and cabin motorboats (17%).